The views expressed by the host on this program make more sense than anything.

 We had an issue of my newsletter in 1995 that put me on the cover as a four-star general.

-Certainly, after having led the American people to their greatest victory in the last two centuries, this is the 94 congressional race, there is no honor high enough for you.
+Certainly, after having led the American people their greatest victory in the last two centuries, this is the 94 congressional race, there is no honor high enough for you.

-EIB salutes George Demos, New York.
+EIB salutes George Deimos, New York.

 Now, this guy's running for office in New York one.